ClaudiaInSweden/train-your-brain/README.md

 ### Project Description

 [Train your brain](https://claudiainsweden.github.io/train-your-brain/) is a memory card game with 6 pairs of cards.
-The matching cards are to be found by flipping two cards and remember what cards are placed where to find matching pairs.
+The matching cards are to be found by flipping two cards and remember which cards are placed where to find matching pairs.
 When the user has found all matching pairs, the user won and can restart the game if wished.

 ### Project Purpose